 Visitors are not charged to cover the costs of the administration involved with the visit.
-However, Durham History Department does not provide a salary or other payments to visitors.
+However, the Faculty does not provide a salary or other payments to visitors.
 Visitors should apply for research funding schemes through their own home institution or equivalent.
 The academic visitor is responsible for his/her own travel, accommodation and maintenance costs as well as ensuring that they have the correct travel documentation, including visas.
 Please note that some of our Departments / School may charge Bench Fees - please contact each Department individually for confirmation of this.

-Visitors will be asked to provide the History Department with a short biography and a statement of what they intend to do during their visit prior to their arrival (see 8 below).
-This information may then be posted on the Academic Visitors' section of the Department's website.
-This information can be amended upon request.
+Visitors will be asked to provide the host Department a short biography and a statement of what they intend to do during their visit prior to their arrival.

 At the end of their stay, visitors will be asked to provide a short report to be attached to their web profile, providing a brief account of any research or other activities undertaken and how they have contributed to the Department during their stay.

-In addition, the History Department requests that any visitor who uses his/her visit for research purposes, and subsequently publishes material arising from this research, acknowledge the department, but also send the Department a copy or off-print of any book, article or any other publication which results from their time in Durham.
+In addition, the Faculty requests that any visitor who uses his/her visit for research purposes, and subsequently publishes material arising from this research, acknowledges the host department, and also send the Department a copy or off-print of any book, article or any other publication which results from their time in Durham.